filisko/testable-functions/README.md

 Because we prefer simplicity over complicated mocking tools and we just want enough to accomplish our goal.

-This is a common example for other mocking tools:
+This is a common example from other mocking tools:

 ```php
 $builder = new MockBuilder();